-Regional Medical Libraries for the National Network of Libraries of Medicine (UG4) (RFA-LM-15-003)
+Regional Medical Libraries for the National Network of the National Library of Medicine (UG4) (RFA-LM-20-001) (Clinical Trial Not Allowed)

-This Funding Opportunity Announcement (FOA) invites cooperative agreement (UG4) applications for Regional Medical Libraries (RMLs) as an integral component of the National Network of Libraries of Medicine (NN/LM).
-The goal of the NN/LM is to advance the progress of medicine and improve public health by providing U.S. health professionals with equal access to biomedical information and improving individual's access to information to enable them to make informed decisions about their health.
+This Funding Opportunity Announcement (FOA) invites cooperative agreement (UG4) applications for Regional Medical Libraries (RMLs) as an integral component of the Network of the National Library of Medicine (NNLM).
+The goal of the NNLM is to advance the progress of medicine and improve public health by providing U.S. health professionals with equal access to biomedical information and improving individual's access to information to enable them to make informed decisions about their health.
 Eight Health Sciences Libraries will function as the RML for their respective region.
 The RMLs will coordinate the operation of a Network of Libraries and other organizations to carry out regional and national programs.
-The RMLs will ensure a continuity of quality service for core programs of the NN/LM, and cooperatively design, implement and evaluate innovative approaches to serve the health information needs of health professionals and the public in the future.
+The RMLs will ensure a continuity of quality service for core programs of the Network of the National Library of Medicine, and cooperatively design, implement and evaluate innovative approaches to serve the health information needs of health professionals and the public in the future.

-Additional information about the NN/LM and the existing RML networks can be found at the NN/LM website.
+Additional information about the Network of the National Library of Medicine and the existing RML networks can be found at the Network of the National Library of Medicine website.

 Submit questions about this funding opportunity to to NLMRMLQuestions@mail.nih.gov.

 Deadline for Letter of Intent - August 11, 2020.

 Deadline for Application – September 11, 2020 by 5:00pm local time of applicant organization.